Danielle Bergstrom (left) and Steve Cancian (right) address the crowd at Westside Church of God. Photo by Peter Maiden.

 H. Spees was selected by Brand to be the point person for the TCC.
 Spees’ response to a question about whether the public’s vote on the proposals could be overridden caused a negative reaction.
-He said that “the mayor is the man in charge.
+He said, “The mayor is the man in charge.
 So, yes, he can.”
-You may remember Spees as a 2016 mayoral candidate and a developer.
+You may remember Spees as a 2016 mayoral candidate and a real estate developer.
 He is now director of housing initiatives for the city, putting him at the heart of the TCC.
 He acknowledged that there has been disinvestment in Southwest Fresno.
 “The Westside has been neglected and redlined.
 We know we won’t earn trust easily but we know it isn’t given.
 Trust is earned.”

 “In the 1960s, a sociologist named John McKnight coined the term redlining to describe the discriminatory practice of fencing off areas where banks would avoid investments based on community demographics.”
-(Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton)
+(Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton and Mary Walton-Roberts)

-In areas such as Southwest Fresno, there is a history that continues today where developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as avoidance by financial institutions and healthcare services.
+In areas like Southwest Fresno, a history continues whereby developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as financial institutions and healthcare services.
 Even city services such as garbage removal and street paving have been neglected.
 In addition, public works projects have contributed to redlining.
 When Highway 99 was built in the 1960s and Highway 41 in the 1970s, they completely cut off Southwest Fresno from the rest of the city and destroyed the business district there.
 This is a pattern that happened to African American communities in cities all over the country.